International Business BSc

 Full entry requirements

-Shape your degree to suit your own interests and career goals with our industry accredited BSc International Business.
-This flexible course includes the opportunity to develop your practical skills during an optional year in industry, or to experience studying in another culture by taking a year abroad at one of our many partner universities.
+You’ll study your industry accredited International Business degree at the world-renowned Leeds University Business School.
+This flexible course includes the opportunity to develop your practical skills during an optional year in industry, or to experience another culture studying in another country by taking a year abroad at one of our many partner universities.

 This course is accredited by the Institute of Export and International Trade and will provide you with in-depth knowledge and understanding of the core theories, practices and techniques of managing international business.